-Is 500 bucks enough for high-quality riflescope?
-Considering that some rifle scopes cost upwards of $2500, $500 looks like a very small amount to spend on a rifle scope.
-But do you really need a 2000 dollar Swarovski to be a good hunter?
+Is 500 bucks enough for a high-quality riflescope?
+Considering that some rifle scopes cost upwards of $2000, $500 looks like a very small amount to spend on a rifle scope.
+But do you really need a 2000 dollar, Swarovski, to be a good hunter?

-Truth is even with $500 you can find a great quality optic.
-More importantly, rifles scopes priced under $500 are more practical for hunting than their high-end 2000 dollar counterparts.
-So which is the best rifle scope under 500?
+The truth is even with $500 or a bit more, less than $600 you can find a great quality optic.
+More importantly, rifles scopes priced under $500 and $600 are more practical for hunting than their high-end 2000 dollar counterparts.
+So which is the best rifle scope under 500 and 600?

-There are quite a number of rifle scopes that can stake a claim to being the best hunting rifle scope under 500.
+There are quite a number of rifle scopes that can stake a claim to being the best.
 To make things easier for you, I have narrowed down the list to eight.
 I have handpicked these eight because of their performance and the extra perks some offer.

-Review Of The Best Rifle Scope Under 500
+Reviews Of The Best Rifle Scope Under 500 and 600 Dollars

-The Vortex Optics Strike Eagle 1-8x24 Second Focal Plane Riflescope has to be one of the best all-round rifle scopes on the market.
+The Vortex Optics Strike Eagle 1-8×24 Second Focal Plane Riflescope has to be one of the best all round rifle scopes on the market.
 Its magnification is suited to a wide range of activities and engagements.

 Given it’s a second focal plane scope, it remains the same regardless of the magnification power.
 Another thing I like about the scope is its illuminated reticle.
 It is etched on the glass of the scope’s fully multi-coated lenses.

-That's right, this scope has fully multi-coated lenses.
-So you can expect improved light transmission, especially in low light.
-This combined with the illuminated reticle, means you can hunt at dawn or at dusk when prey is in plenty.
+That’s right, this strike eagle scope has fully multi-coated lenses.
+So you can expect improved light transmission, especially in low light conditions.
+This combined with the illuminated reticle means you can hunt at dawn or at dusk when prey is in plenty.

-- The illuminated reticle has 11 brightness settings
+- The illuminated reticle has 11 brightness setting.

 - It comes with a BDC reticle that compensates for bullet drop when aiming at distant targets